nfcd/structuralGeology/README.md

 3. Functions in the functions folder
 4. Notebooks in the notebooks folder

-So far the list of notebooks is as follows:
+The list of notebooks is as follows:

 1. [Orientation](/notebooks/nb1_orientation.ipynb)
 2. [Vectors](/notebooks/nb2_vectors.ipynb)